Manan2245/Blood_Bank_Management_System/README.md

 ## Feedback
 Any suggestion and feedback is welcome.
-You can message me on facebook
+You can contact me by:
 - patelmanan2245@gmail.com